 In 1973, the choir’s Golden Jubilee year, they made their first album “Sounds like Polperro” which quickly became a best seller, followed by many other successful recordings which included “Born to Sing” with the Polperro Ladies Choir.
 A new CD was produced for the 80th anniversary of the choir and the choir's current very popular CD is "Home From The Sea" celebrating 90 years of singing.

 Jack Libby retired in 1999 after 48 years with the choir, and the position of musical director and conductor was taken over by Phil Carrigan, a former Royal Marine Bandsman and Musician.
 Phil has many years of experience in the world of music, and the choir benefited greatly from his expertise and enthusiasm.
 A story which is sometimes told is of Phil serving in HMS Ark Royal when Sir Rod Stewart recorded his hit “Sailing”.
 Not so often told is another story involving Phil chasing a “Big Bass Drum” as it rolled down the flight deck of the aircraft carrier!
 The beginning of 2012 saw the retirement after 25 years sterling service of Maisie Hall, the choir's much loved and respected accompanist.
 The retirement of the amazing Maisie sent the choir into a flat spin regarding a replacement but, as if by magic, there appeared on the scene the incredibly gifted Lorraine Forsdick.
 As well as settling into the accompanist spot as if born to it, Lorraine has also composed and arranged a number of songs for the choir.
-Phil Carrigan has also now retired from the choir but, with the wave of another magic wand, Stuart Reeves agreed to accept the role.
+When Phil Carrigan took a break from the choir in 2017, the magic wand was waved again and Stuart Reeves agreed to accept the role.
 Being a retired music and drama teacher, Stuart's career has included a wide variety of music, singing and composing.
-The choir regard themselves as extremely lucky to have found two more such dedicated and talented musicians.
+The choir regard themselves as extremely lucky to have found such dedicated and talented musicians prepared to accept the demanding commitment of leading them musically.

 Although today there are very few true fishermen singing with the choir, the roots and traditions of the choir are deep, and its aims and objectives are as strong as ever.
 Many charities throughout Cornwall have benefited from the devotion and pure love of singing of all the choir members.
 Some of been in the choir for a very long time.
 In 2017, at a concert with BBC TV present, the choir celebrated the very long service of John Pooley and Ken Puckey, who had been in the choir for 45 years, and of Murray Collings who joined in 1952 and had completed an incredible 65 years in the choir.